scallop/scallop/README.md

 ```scala
 libraryDependencies += "org.rogach" %% "scallop" % "2.1.1"
 ```

+**Migration from 2.x versions:** `Scallop` type-unsafe immutable builder was removed.
+Instead, use `ScallopConf`.
+If your use case requires old type-unsafe builder, please raise an issue in the tracker.

 **Migration from 1.x versions:** `opt[File]` does not check that file exists anymore.
 Instead, use `validateFileExists` helper inside your configuration.